FirstTimeEZ/server-ssl/README.md

 You can use `Lets Encrypt` to generate certificates,

-Certificates are valid for `90 days` but can be renewed automatically sooner.
+Certificates are valid for `90 days` but are renewed automatically sooner.

 | Automated Lets Encrypt!       | Description                                      |
 |-------------------------|----------------------------------|